varsha13152/tp/docs/UserGuide.md

 ### 4.8 Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+InnSync's address book data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### 4.9 Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+InnSync's address book data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>